Montana-Media-Arts/440-interactive-performance/README.md

 	2. Demo Video
 	3. Performance Video
 5. Expo submissions and performances
-	1. WHo is intending to submit 440 projects?
+	1. Who is intending to submit 440 projects?
 	2. What else are you submitting in Creative Coding Land?
 		1. I need to know so that I can help with scheduling and setup
 	3. Make sure you submit something